ariannamethod/Arianna-MT7.0/README.md

 Short statements or messages without a question mark are ignored about half of the time.
 Occasionally she will send a brief follow‑up message referencing the earlier conversation.
-When a reply is logged, there is also a configurable chance (`JOURNAL_SHARE_PROB`) that she will share the stored snippet as a SUPPERTIME draft.

 ## Deployment